-Breakfast was a selection of eggs, toast, cereal, yogurt, fruit, and crepes.
+Breakfast was a selection of eggs, toast, cereal, yoghurt, fruit, and crepes.
 Just as I sat down Ryan walked in and joined me.
-We ate and chatted for a while and then Ron came down to join us after a 2 hour nap.
+We ate and chatted for a while and then Ron came down to join us after a 2-hour nap.

 We walked over to Ryan’s hotel to look at the maps and to discuss packing logistics and safety protocol on the mountain.
 At 11:00 Ryan went to a meeting at ALE (Antarctic Logistics and Expeditions).
 They will provide out flight and all the logistics for our trip.